 Fabulous February skies

-In the eastern sky there’s a sign of spring.
-Look for the diagonal backward question mark that outlines the chest and head of Leo the Lion.
-The bright star at the bottom of the question mark is Regulus.
-Leo will eventually lead in the springtime constellations.
+In the eastern sky, there’s a sign of spring.
+Look for a backward question mark leaning to the left that outlines the chest and head of the constellation Leo the Lion.
+The great celestial lion will eventually chase off Orion and the rest of his gang and lead in the springtime stars.

-Mike Lynch is an amateur astronomer and professional broadcast meteorologist for WCCO Radio in Minneapolis/St Paul and is author of the book, “Stars: a Month by Month Tour of the Constellations” published by Adventure Publications available at bookstores at http://www.adventurepublications.net.
+Mike Lynch is an amateur astronomer and professional broadcast meteorologist for WCCO Radio in Minneapolis/St. Paul.
+He is also the author of “Stars: a Month by Month Tour of the Constellations,” published by Adventure Publications and available at bookstores and at adventurepublications.